Menu

 Dear Parents,

-We hope you have had a restful and enjoyable half-term break with your family.
-We are looking forward to an exciting term ahead.
-Our aim in Nursery and Preschool is to provide every child with a happy, nurturing, and safe environment where they can make an exceptional start to their early education.
+We hope you had a restful and enjoyable break with your families over Christmas.
+We are excited for the term ahead.
+Our aim in Preschool and Nursery is to provide children with a happy, safe and nurturing environment where they can make an exceptional start to their early education.

-As the Preschool children’s day becomes more structured, they begin to experience similarities with Reception.
-These include registration time (with encouraged self-registration), a set timetable, and academic and planned activities linked to current topics.
-We continue to promote independence in all areas, particularly in personal care, while providing support as needed.
+In Preschool, the children’s day becomes more structured, similar to Reception.
+This includes self-registration, a daily timetable with academic learning, and planned activities linked to current topics.
+We encourage independence in all areas of learning, especially personal care, with support provided whenever needed.

-All Preschool children should be toilet trained before starting Reception.
-This is an important milestone for them to achieve, and our staff are more than happy to offer advice and support on how you can help at home.
+All Preschool children should be fully toilet trained before starting Reception.
+Our staff are happy to offer guidance if you would like support with this at home.

 Staffing in Nursery and Preschool